z448/dropkg/README.md

 make
 make install
 ```

 # SYNOPSIS

 - Without any option dropkg creates debian bianry package with contents of current directory if there is control file in it.
 If there is debian package in current directory dropkg will unkack it into current directory.
-- `-c` set compression for data, supported compression strings: gzip(default), bzip2, lzma, xz
 - `-v` show version
+- `-c` set compression for data, recognized compression options: gzip, bzip2, lzma, xz
 - `-t` show control file template
 - `-m` show debian policy manual

 # DESCRIPTION

-Creates debian bianry package with contents of current directory if there is control file in it.
-If there is debian package in current directory dropkg will unkack it into current directory.
+Creates debian bianry package with contents of current directory if there is a control file in it.
+If there is debian package in it dropkg will extract its content into current directory.

 # EXAMPLES

 - To create .deb package:

     You want to create .deb package that will install your program 'myprg' into '/usr/bin' directory.
-Create empty directory of any name (think of it as root '/' directory) then create 'usr/bin' path in that directory and move your program into that path.
+Create empty directory of any name then create 'usr/bin' path in that directory and move your program into that path.

     `mkdir MyTmp`